Proteusiq/DanishSentiments/README.md

 ```

 You are good to go :) Flask app should be running on port 5000.
 On your browser, head to localhost:5000.

-This project is under development.
+**NB:**This project is under development.
 To get current version, use:

 ```bash
 git pull